-8.1 In conclusion, although the concerns of local residents are noted, and it is accepted that the raising of the land could result in some additional impact on the amenity of the neighbours along St Marys Close, that impact is not considered to be significant and would be mitigated by use of conditions to ensure retention/management of the 5 metre maintenance strip and use of suitable landscaping and boundary treatments.
+- 8.1 In conclusion, although the concerns of local residents are noted, and it is accepted that the raising of the land could result in some modest additional impact on the amenity of the neighbours along St Marys Close, that impact is not considered to be significant and would be mitigated by use of conditions to ensure retention/management of the 5 metre maintenance strip and use of suitable landscaping and boundary treatments.
 It is therefore concluded that the development would be acceptable for the reasons outlined in detail above.
-Conditions 2 and 3 on the previous reserved matters approval relating to materials and landscaping will need to be repeated on any permission.
-The proposal complies with the policies and Government guidance mentioned previously and is recommended for approval subject to conditions set out below.

-8.2 This conclusion has been arrived at having taken into account all other relevant material considerations, none of which outweigh the reasons for the officer recommendation made below.
+Relevant conditions on the original permission relating to landscaping, materials, footway and road provision and finished floor levels will also need to be repeated.
+Subject to such conditions, it is considered that the proposal complies with relevant policies and Government guidance and is recommended for approval. - 8.2 Other concerns which have been raised relate to loss of trees and flood risk.
+The surface water drainage scheme for the whole site has already been approved under a previous Section 73 approval reference N/084/00242/17 which varied the outline approval.
+Surface water drainage from the proposed dwellings and road is shown to go to the swale on the east side of the road and then to an attenuation pond to the south-east of the site with an overflow to the dyke which runs along the road side.
+The dyke between the site and St Marys Close remains.
+A condition requiring a landscaping scheme for these four plots was included previously and can be repeated to secure additional new planting. - 8.3 This conclusion has been arrived at having taken into account all other relevant material considerations, none of which outweigh the reasons for the officer recommendation made below.